joshbonnick/filament-faker/README.md

 You may also override the default faker method attached to built in components by adding them to the config.

-### Mutating Fake Responses
+### Mutating Generated Data

-If you wish to fake a specific components value, you can chain `mutateFake` onto the fake builder.
+If you need to control a specific components value, you can chain `mutateFake` onto the fake builder.
 If this method returns `null` for a component then it will be ignored and filled by other methods.

 ```php